NHG Health: NHG Diagnostics

+National Healthcare Group Diagnostics (NHG Diagnostics) is a clinical shared service of the National Healthcare Group's Population Health Campus.
 NHG Diagnostics was founded in 2000.
-It provides laboratory and imaging services in primary healthcare via its extensive network of over 30 imaging centres, laboratories and a fleet of mobile service vehicles in Singapore.
-Its diagnostic services at polyclinics, community hospitals, general practitioner clinics, nursing homes, home care providers and the community include general X-ray, mammography, ultrasound, electrocardiography, bone mineral densitometry, spirometry, phlebotomy and laboratory testing.
-All its laboratories and radiography centres are accredited with ISO 15189.
-It also provides teleradiology reporting and professional services in managing radiology and laboratory clinics.
+It provides one-stop laboratory and radiography services in primary care, supporting polyclinics, general practitioners, community hospitals, nursing homes, home care providers, and the community via its extensive network in Singapore.
+Services are offered at both static and mobile centres, including general X-ray, mammography, ultrasound, bone mineral densitometry, and home phlebotomy.
+Additionally, it provides teleradiology reporting and professional services in managing radiology and laboratory clinics.

 NHG Pharmacy

-NHG Pharmacy manages the pharmacy and retail pharmacies at the nine polyclinics and in retail centres, and also provides medication management services to intermediate and long term care facilities.
+NHG Pharmacy manages the pharmacy and retail pharmacies at the nine polyclinics and in retail centers, and also provides medication management services to intermediate and long term care facilities.
 The pharmacies also provide smoking cessation clinics, anti-coagulation clinics, and hypertension-diabetes-lipidaemia clinics led by pharmacists to control chronic diseases.
 NHG Pharmacy also allows patients to refill their prescriptions online, and choose to have their uncollected medicines delivered to them, or collected from a designated polyclinic.